 In Nigeria’s Middle Belt, The Fulani are a large ethnic group in West Africa.
 A third of all Fulani people are pastoralists, making them the largest nomadic community in the world. militant herdsmen pose what some have called an even greater threat than the Islamic extremist group an extremist group that is located primarily in Northern Nigeria.Muslim militant herdsmen continue to target Christian villages—raiding communities, kidnapping and raping women and children and killing the men.

 The video below explains what’s happening to Christian villages throughout northern Nigeria:

-Since Nigeria President Muhammad Buhari’s public declaration of defeat in early 2018, more than, 1,300 people have died at the hands of Boko Haram.
+Since Nigeria President Muhammad Buhari’s public declaration of defeat in early 2018, more than, 1,300 people have died at the hands of an extremist group that is located primarily in Northern Nigeria.
 Most recently, they killed 25 Christians in a door-to-door murder spree.

 And while their presence is certainly known in Nigeria, the group that was founded in 2002 has also expanded into neighboring countries.
 They have conducted terrorist attacks in Niger, Chad and Cameroon, which have resulted in dramatic refugee and humanitarian crises.
 They are even regarded as “slave raiders” who target women in raids for “wives” in the areas around Lake Chad, which borders Chad, Niger, Cameroon and Nigeria.